davidtranhq/tex-math-parser/README.md

 `evaluateTex(texStr: string, scope: Object)`

 Evaluate a TeX string, replacing any variable occurences with their values in `scope`.
 The answer is returned as a TeX string.

-`evaluateTexFormatted(texStr: string, scope: Object)`

-Same as `evaluateTex`, but the answer is returned as a human-readable formatted string.

 `parseTex(texStr: string)`